vierge-noire/cakephp-test-migrator/README.md

 ### Multiple migrations settings

-You can also pass the various migrations directly in the `Migrator` instantiation:
+You can also pass the various migrations directly in your Datasource configuration, under the key `migrations`:
 ```$xslt
-\CakephpTestMigrator\Migrator::migrate([
+In config/app.php
+'test' => [
+    'className' => Connection::class,
+    'driver' => Mysql::class,
+    'persistent' => false,
+    'timezone' => 'UTC',
+    'flags' => [],
+    'cacheMetadata' => true,
+    'quoteIdentifiers' => false,
+    'log' => false,
-    ['connection' => 'test'],
+    'migrations' => [
         ['plugin' => 'FooPlugin'],
         ['source' => 'BarFolder'],
-    ...
- ]);
+    ],
+],
 ```

+You can set `migrations` simply to `true` if you which to use the default migration settings.

+### What happens if I switch branches?

-If you ever switched to a branch with different migrations, the `Migrator` will automatically drop the tables where needed, and re-run the migrations.
+If you ever switched to a branch with nonexistent up migrations, you've moved to a branch in a past state.
+The `Migrator` will automatically drop the tables where needed, and re-run the migrations.
 Switching branches therefore does not require any intervention on your side.

 ## License